DanLeEpicMan/UpdatedMonolithSolver/README.md

 The reason I'm uploading this is because the original version had a few errors, and I fixed them to make it usable again.
 I eventually decided to upload my revised edition to make this tool more accessible.

 # Instructions
 Anyways, I'll give instructions as to how to use this.
 If you prefer instructions in a video format then [you can find that here](https://youtu.be/2Rf2MQzMCJ8), but I still recommend going over these written instructions.
 I apologize in advance if I come off as pretentious or redundant.
+Also, if you run into any errors that you can't figure out, feel free to contact me (I left my contact information in the afterword).

 Step 1: Since this program is written in Python, you will need to download Python 3.6 or a newer version.
 Additionally, you must have the Numpy library installed.
 The Anaconda distribution includes both of these.
 [Here's the download link for Windows](https://www.anaconda.com/products/individual#windows).
 If none of this step made sense to you, don't worry!
 Just download the Anaconda software and move onto Step 2.